kamilfranek/kamilfranek.github.io/Earnings Report/_posts/2019-05-08-google-alphabet-earnings-report.md

 If you look at operating income, results do not look so promising because **Alphabet's aggressive expenses growth ate up all incremental revenues**.
 In other words, Google is having relatively strong revenue growth (+22%), but this growth is quite expensive and results in a zero increase in operating income.
 Without extraordinary items, the Alphabet's net income would be the same as last year.

-I don't think Google has a revenue problem, but **it has a ballooning expenses problem which they will need to address sooner or later.**  The thing is that Alphabet management expects higher expenses growth to continue.
+I don't think Google has a revenue problem, but **it has a ballooning expenses problem which they will need to address sooner or later.**  So far, Alphabet management expects higher expenses growth  to continue, although they talk about more "moderate" growth.

 ### Earnings per share (EPS) & Profit margins for Alphabet (Google)

 Below you can see another summarized look at the Alphabet's financial performance.
-Operating margin dropped significantly because expenses grew more quickly than revenues, but earnings per share doubled thanks to extraordinary items.
+Operating margin significantly dropped  because expenses grew more quickly than revenues, but earnings per share doubled thanks to extraordinary items.

 |                               | 2014     | 2015     | 2016     | 2017    | 2018     | *2018 % Growth*|
 |-------------------------------|------:|------:|------:|------:|------:|------:|